Design TeamAndrew Piva, Broderick Ely, Jon Boucher, Kris Keen

 Construction TeamBayside Construct

-From the architect.
+Text description provided by the architects.
 Cassell Street house is a boutique new home built on a corner block in South Yarra, built in place of an attached Edwardian row house and set amongst homes of a similar vintage.
 The house was designed to be sympathetic with the period but not mimetic of any particular style, whilst remaining unapologetically contemporary.

 The limited material palate of natural and aged materials such as travertine, rusticated timber, concrete & steel cast over a strong rectilinear form work to give the building the quality of looking older than it is – to look as though in an another world it could well have been standing in its place unchanged since the 1930s.

 Being sited on a corner block, the first floor form in particular is highly visible from the street with all sides visible to the passer by.
 A bespoke material treatment was thus considered an appropriate urban gesture.
 The complex travertine façade is made up of 10 different sized slabs of stone laid in bands sourced from opposite sides of the same quarry producing two distinct colours.
 The banding quality of the stone façade is referential of Byzantine buildings in a reference to the owner’s heritage.

 The deep apertures formed in the travertine walls of the first floor façade make the building read as a singular and massive stone edifice and in doing so shade and shelter the western windows as well as protecting the occupant from the nearby major road.